anurag2506/Filtering-Methods/README.md

 The model takes in an input of any Research Paper of the user’s choice and provides relevant recommendation for that paper in a JSON format to the user.

 For each recommended paper, you will get:
-•	Title: Title of the recommended paper.
+1. Title: Title of the recommended paper.<br>
-•	Authors: List of authors for the recommended paper.
+2. Authors: List of authors for the recommended paper.<br>
-•	Year: The year the recommended paper was published.
+3. Year: The year the recommended paper was published.<br>
-•	n_citations: Number of citations the recommended paper has.
+4. n_citations: Number of citations the recommended paper has.<br>
+5. The Venue of the Conference where it was published
+<br><br><br>
+The Reference Papers that I found useful:
+1. file:///Users/anuragprasad/Downloads/Content_Based_Filtering_And_Collaborative_Filterin.pdf <br>
+2. file:///Users/anuragprasad/Downloads/20.pdf